Warm winter no worry for D.C. Cherry Blossom festival

 "The only thing we don't worry about is the weather, because it's out of our control," Piacente said.

-Like much of the United States, Washington has seen an exceptionally mild winter, with average temperatures in the capital five degrees Fahrenheit (3 C) above normal in January and February, the National Weather Service said.
+Like much of the United States, Washington has seen an exceptionally mild winter, with average temperatures in the capital five degrees above normal in January and February, the National Weather Service said.

-The warm weather and temperatures expected to reach 72 degrees (22 C) brought out at least one shirtless jogger on Friday and has contributed to a scattering of early blossoms on Washington's streets.
+The warm weather and temperatures expected to reach 72 degrees brought out at least one shirtless jogger on Friday and has contributed to a scattering of early blossoms on Washington's streets.

 April 4 is the average date for the cherry trees to reach peak bloom, or when 70 percent of the blossoms of the Yoshino cherry tree variety are open.

 The 2012 Cherry Blossom festival runs from March 20 to April 27.
-It includes art shows, concerts, kabuki theatre, kite flying, bicycle tours and a rugby tournament.
+It includes art shows, concerts, kabuki theater, kite flying, bicycle tours and a rugby tournament.